 8. Skipping meals and opting for drinks instead

-Forgoing proper meals in lieu of drinking is problematic for several reasons Not only does skipping meals to opt for an alcoholic drink deprives your body of vital nutrients what is bad for your overall health.
+Forgoing proper meals in lieu of drinking is problematic for several reasons.
+Skipping meals to opt for an alcoholic drink deprives your body of vital nutrients what is bad for your overall health.
 But more worrisome is that it’s a clear sign that your priorities are out of whack.
 Together, the combined effects can transform into an eating disorder which can also a be warning sign of substance abuse.
 This type of behavior is quite commonplace and anemia and malnutrition are two conditions that often coincide with alcohol addiction.

-9. Claiming that you need alcohol to do “____”
+9. Claiming that you need alcohol to do a task

 Claiming that alcohol is needed to carry out some sort of function (i.e. sleeping, working, socializing, staying calm) is a red flag and can be an indication of high-functioning alcoholism.
-Alcoholics have a tendency to misattribute alcohol as enhancing their ability to perform the task or activity is at hand.
-The reality that they require the substance to operate.
+Alcoholics have a tendency to misattribute alcohol as enhancing their ability to perform the task or activity is at hand (i.e. “It helps me sleep better”, “It makes me friendlier”).
 This ‘need’ can be physical or psychological but clearly demonstrates that alcohol has now become deeply integrated into someone’s day-to-day life.
 The far more likely reality is that the individual has gotten to a stage where they use alcohol to keep withdrawal effects at bay which if allowed to happen, comparatively make them feel and perform worse than without it.

 10. Frequent diarrhea or stomach pain

-The damage that alcohol wreaks on the liver and kidneys are well-known.
-A less obvious connection is that of excessive drinking and the digestive system.
-Heavy drinking damages the tissues in your intestines, preventing them from properly digesting food.
-In addition to a lack of vitamins and other nutrients from what you consume (another factor to malnutrition in alcoholics).
+The damage that alcohol wreaks on the liver and kidneys is well-known, but a less obvious connection is that of excessive drinking and the digestive system.
+Heavy drinking damages the tissues in your intestines which prevents them from properly digesting food.
+This means the body is far less efficient at drawing vitamins and other essential nutrients from the food you eat (another cause of malnutrition in alcoholics).
 The other consequence of a disrupted digestive system is GI distress such as gassiness, bloating, and diarrhea.

 See the Signs: You Might Be An Alcoholic